borh/aozora-corpus-generator/README.md

     Example usage:
     python aozora-corpus-generator.py --features 'orth' --author-title-csv 'author-title.csv' --out 'Corpora/Japanese' --parallel

+You may specify multiple values for the `--features` and `author-title-csv` parameters by putting a space between them like so: `--features orth lemma pos1`.

 # Issues

 -   "Gaiji" characters with provided JIS X 0213 codepoints are converted to their equivalent Unicode codepoint.
 Aozora Bunko is conservative in encoding rare Kanji, and, therefore, uses images (html version) or textual descriptions (plaintext version).